Why do businesses need SEO?

 On the other hand, the practice of creating webpages and using prohibited SEO methods to show up in the search results quickly is considered as Black Hat SEO.

-In the pursuit of “good user experience,” Google has been rolling out updates to eradicate the practice of Black Hat SEO to serve its customers — the internet users better.
+In the pursuit of “good user experience,” Google has been rolling out updates to eradicate poor SEO practices to serve its customers — the internet users better.

 If you haven’t claimed your Google My Business listing, you should claim it as soon as possible, as it is the foundation of Local SEO.
 Optimizing your website’s online presence using Local SEO can help attract more customers to your business.